 (L) 1852.223-75, Major Breach of Safety and Security (Alternate I).

 (N) 1852.228-76, Cross-Waiver of Liability for International Space Station Activities.

 (O) 1852.228-78, Cross-Waiver of Liability for Science or Space Exploration Activities Unrelated to the International Space Station.

 (Q) 1852.237-72, Access to Sensitive Information.

 (ii) No other provisions and clauses prescribed in the NFS or center documents shall be used in acquisitions of commercial items, except as permitted by FAR 12.302.

-(c) The Assistant Administrator for Procurement (Code HS) is the approval authority for waivers.
+(c) The Assistant Administrator for Procurement is the approval authority for waivers.
+Requests for approval shall include a justification to substantiate tailoring of a provision or clause and shall be submitted to Headquarters Office of Procurement, Program Operations Division.
 Requests shall be prepared and submitted in accordance with 1801.471.

-(b) In acquisitions under the Simplified Acquisition Threshold specified in FAR Part 13, no express warranty should be required other than the offeror's commercial warranty.
+(b) In acquisitions under the Simplified Acquisition Threshold specified in FAR Part 13, Contracting officer’s shall not require any express warranty other than the offeror's commercial warranty.

 (1) Authorizes a multi-year anchor tenancy contract; and